 Because occupations involving physical labor dominate the local economy, Ennis - McAllister is generally considered to be a blue-collar town.
 45.12% of the Ennis - McAllister workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ennis - McAllister is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Ennis - McAllister who work in office and administrative support (10.92%), management occupations (10.63%), and sales jobs (7.86%).

-As is often the case in a small town, Ennis - McAllister doesn't have a public transportation system that people use for their commute.
+Ennis - McAllister is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Ennis - McAllister citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.47% of adults 25 and older in Ennis - McAllister have a college degree.
+The percentage of adults in Ennis - McAllister who are college-educated is close to the national average for all communities of 21.84%: 19.47% of the adults in Ennis - McAllister have a bachelor's degree or advanced degree.

 The people who call Ennis - McAllister home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ennis - McAllister residents report their race to be White, followed by Asian.
 Important ancestries of people in Ennis - McAllister include German, Irish, English, Swedish, and Eastern European.